ivoGanev/ivoganev.github.io/_posts/2021-03-1-android-interview-questions.markdown

 - `onStop()` - Activity is no longer visible to the user.
 This may occur, for example, when a newly launched activity covers the entire screen.

 - `onDestroy()` - Called when the user exits the app, `finish()` is invoked, or configuration change (such as device rotation)

+#### Usually the system will call onPause() and onStop() before calling onDestroy().
+When does the system skips to call onPause() and onStop()?

+onPause() and onStop() will not be invoked if `finish()` is called from within the onCreate() method.
+This might occur, for example, if you detect an error during onCreate() and call finish() as a result.
+In such a case, though, any cleanup you expected to be done in onPause() and onStop() will not be executed.

+#### You have some resources which you need to destroy.
+Would you do it in the onDestroy() callback?

+Although onDestroy() is the last callback in the lifecycle of an activity, it is worth mentioning that this callback may not always be called and should not be relied upon to destroy resources.
+It is better have the resources created in onStart() and onResume(), and have them destroyed in onStop() and onPause(), respectively.

 #### How does the Android OS decides when to kill an activity?